google/WebFundamentals/src/content/en/updates/2018/03/emscripting-a-c-library.md

 Getting the encoder's version number is great and all, but encoding an actual image would be more impressive, right?
 Let's do that, then.

-The first question we have to answer is: How to we get the image into Wasm land?
+The first question we have to answer is: How do we get the image into Wasm land?
 Looking at the [encoding API of libwebp](/speed/webp/docs/api#simple_encoding_api), it expects an array of bytes in RGB, RGBA, BGR or BGRA.
 Luckily, the Canvas API